krtb/my_rails-_blog/README.md

         3. `SALTS` password, adding random data to password
         4. to authenticate users with salted password
            1. USE METHOD: `resouce.authenticate('password')` to compare passwords in DB
-      * can refer to it with virtual attribute file
-      * one

 # Resources